PSGAN: A Generative Adversarial Network for Remote Sensing Image Pan-Sharpening: Introduction

 This is an extension of our previous work~\cite{liu2018psgan}, which is the first work that addresses the pan-sharpening problem from the perspective of generative adversarial learning.
 Compared with \cite{liu2018psgan}, background knowledge about GAN is presented.
 And we give more details about the architecture of the proposed PSGAN and evaluate several possible architecture configurations of the PSGAN.
 We enlarge the dataset and conduct extensive experiments to demonstrate the effectiveness and superiority of it.
-The main contributions of this paper are as follows: \begin{itemize} \item To the best of our knowledge, this is the first attempt at solving the pan-sharpening problem through generative adversarial learning. \item To accomplish pan-sharpening with the GAN framework, we design a basic two-stream CNN architecture as the generator to produce high-quality pan-sharpened images and employ a fully convolutional discriminator to learn adaptive loss function for improving the quality of the pan-sharpened images. \item We evaluate various configurations of the proposed PSGAN and distill important factors that affect the performance of the pan-sharpening task. \item We demonstrate that the proposed PSGAN can produce astounding results on pan-sharpening problem.
-Fig.~\ref{fig:example} shows one example result produced by our method. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize} \item We address pan-sharpening problem from the perspective of image generation and develop novel generative adversarial networks for solving it. \item To accomplish pan-sharpening with the GAN framework, we design a basic two-stream CNN architecture as the generator to produce high-quality pan-sharpened images and employ a fully convolutional discriminator to learn adaptive loss function for improving the quality of the pan-sharpened images. \item We evaluate various configurations of the proposed PSGAN and distill important factors that affect the performance of the pan-sharpening task. \item We demonstrate that the proposed PSGAN can produce astounding results on pan-sharpening problem.
+Fig.~\ref{fig:examples} shows one example result produced by our method.
+Codes are available~\footnote{https://github.com/zhysora/PSGan-Family}. \end{itemize}

 The remainder of this paper is organized as follows: backgrounds and the theory of generative adversarial networks are briefly introduced in \Cref{sec:gan}. \Cref{sec:method} formulates pan-sharpening from the perspective of generative adversarial learning and gives details of proposed PSGAN architecture.
 Experiments are conducted in \Cref{sec:experiments}.
 And finally this paper is concluded in \Cref{sec:conclusion}.